OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 #### Analyze robots.txt Using Google Webmaster Tools

-Web site owners can use the Google "Analyze robots.txt" function to analyze the website as part of its [Google Webmaster Tools](https://www.google.com/webmasters/tools).
+Site owners can use the Google "Analyze robots.txt" function to analyze the site as part of its [Google Webmaster Tools](https://www.google.com/webmasters/tools).
 This tool can assist with testing and the procedure is as follows:

 1. Sign into Google Webmaster Tools with a Google account.
 2. On the dashboard, enter the URL for the site to be analyzed.